nalo26/Discord-ProgramCompiler/README.md

 #### Leaderboard

-`!leaderboard`

-Send the leaderboard of all participants, ordered by total score.
+`!leaderboard [language]`

+If `language` specified, send the leaderboard for all exercises of this language.
+If not, send general leaderboard.

 Aliases: `!classement`, `!top`